NafiurSiddiqui/wp-learner/Readme.md

   To communicate with WP api.

+- ## Theme image

+  Place your image in the root dir and name it `screenshot.png` strictly.
+Now you will see the theme picture inside the WP dashboard.

 # Visit your theme

 Go to wp > dashboard > appearance > activate your custom theme.